Clemapfel/jluna/docs/manual.md

 ### Type Order

 Julia types can be ordered.
-This is best thought of as a type graph, where each node is a type and each edge is direct, where if the edge goes from A to B, the B <: A, that is, B is a subtype of A or, in C++ parlance, B inherits from A.
+To conceptualize this, the relation of types is best thought of as a graph.
+Each node of the graph is a type, each edge is directed where if the edge goes from type A to type B, then `B <: A`, that is, B is a subtype of A or (equivalently) A is a supertype of B.

-This relational nature is heavily used in multiple dispatch and type inference, however for now, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this:
+This relational nature is heavily used in multiple dispatch and type inference, for now, however, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this:

 ```cpp
 // (*this) <: other